 Additional courses are in development.

-John Clinton, Nevin Cohen, Dennis Derryck, Sakiko Fukuda-Parr and Fabio Parasecoli
+John Clinton, Nevin Cohen, Dennis Derryck, Sakiko Fukuda-Parr, Fabio Parasecoli

 The Global Management specialization recognizes the importance of awareness of the global context.
 The specialization emphasizes developing a sensitivity to practices, values, language, beliefs, and actions different from one's own; embracing a comparative perspective on regional and national differences; and critically assessing the effectiveness of various managerial practices across contexts.
 The specialization is grounded in a philosophy of management that emphasizes the use of strategies enabling teams to maximize group assets efficiently to advance a shared agenda.
 Students acquire the knowledge and practical experience to serve as effective partners in managing community grassroots responses to global systemic shifts, assume managerial roles in multilateral, government, and private-sector organizations, and manage projects capably in a variety of cultural contexts.

-Robin J. Hayes, Mark Johnson, Michele Kahane, Aida Rodriguez, Nidhi Srinivas, Antonin Wagner, and Mary R. Watson
+Robin J. Hayes, Mark Johnson, Michele Kahane, Aida Rodriguez, Nidhi Srinivas, Antonin Wagner, Mary R. Watson

 The Milano School of International Affairs, Management, and Urban Policy is proud to announce a new multidisciplinary specialization: Global Urban Futures.
 Global Urban Futures is one of the first graduate academic specializations to focus on urban experience around the world, combining theory and practice with fieldwork in New York and other U.S. cities as well as cities in developing countries.